hackclub/blot/docs/lesson/EMAIl.md

 You can find an example lesson plan for using Blot in your classroom here: [hack.af/learnblot](https://hack.af/learnblot).

+Through drawing projects students can practice logic branching, function calls, one and two-dimensional arrays, and recursive algorithms.

 Additionally, we offer another project called [Sprig](https://sprig.hackclub.com), where students can program tile based games in JavaScript.
 When they share their games with us, we send them the materials to build a handheld console to play those games.

 If you’d like posters for Blot and Sprig for your classroom, you can [sign up to receive them here](https://airtable.com/appv0BzBY2APyIXj6/shrk2RTYPbpM1KlKF).
 We’d also love your feedback on how these tools can fit into your curriculum.

 Best regards,

-Leo
+Zach
-Engineer at Hack Club
+Founder of Hack Club

-Creator of Blot and Sprig
+P.S.
+I’ve cc'd Leo, the creator of Blot and Sprig.
 ```